maximousblk/upsmon/README.md

 ## Installation

-You can download the latest release from the [releases page](https://github.com/maximousblk/upsmon/releases) or build it yourself:tm:.
+You can download the latest release from the [releases page](https://github.com/maximousblk/upsmon/releases) or build it yourself™️.

 ### Requirements